 The best time to do this survey is from March to September.

-Discover more about the world of earthworms and help scientists with valuable research
+Discover the world of worms and contribute to valuable research

 Problems entering your survey results online?

 Send your results to: FREEPOST RSCH-CHYJ-HYYC, OPAL, Centre for Environmental Policy, Imperial College, South Kensington, London SW7 2AZ.

 Need more pH strips?

 Email your address and the number you require to email@example.com

 Survey downloads - what you need to take part

 Background information and recording sheet

 You may download these documents for use in the context of the OPAL project only.
 All other rights are reserved.